 To get orders from Amazon Fresh or Whole Foods, you need a Prime membership ($14.99/month or $139/year), but there are no additional per-order fees.

-BJ’s and Costco also require membership for delivery orders.
+Costco and Sam’s Club also require membership to place delivery orders.

 Pros and Cons of Dealing with Grocery Deliveries